rafael-rev/project1/README.md

 **As an employee**:
 - I can login to the system to access the employee dashboard - DONE
-- I can view all of my past reimbursement requests - DONE -- NEEDS VISUAL CLEANUP
+- I can view all of my past reimbursement requests - DONE
 - I can create a new reimbursement request - DONE

 **As a Finance Manager**: